DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-miggylanto/README.md

 - We were taught how to use these rules of inference in the midst of arguments and premise.

 # Week 4
-- We learnt about the different "Methods of Proof".
+- We learnt about the different "*Methods of Proof*".
 Such methods include:
   - Direct Proof
     1. Assume P is true.
     2. Show that Q is also true, using (1).